 Where there are reasonable grounds to suspect that an incident(s) of harassment or bullying has occurred, the Headmaster may take one or more of the following actions:

-- Issue a written warning - Take appropriate disciplinary action, including dismissal if the conduct or behaviour is deemed serious - Establish an appropriate assistance and guidance programme - Facilitate mediation
+- Issue a written warning. - Take appropriate disciplinary action, including dismissal, where the conduct or behaviour is considered sufficiently serious. - Establish an appropriate assistance and guidance programme. - Facilitate mediation.

 2. Disciplinary/Warning Procedure